Alumni Spotlight: Lou Mavroudis ‘15

 Although his first management job didn’t work out, the experience from completing his MBA and transferring that knowledge along with his skills from his previous career, undergraduate and graduate studies, proved invaluable for where his path led him to next.

-Mavroudis recently landed a positon at NBC as a commercial operations coordinator.
+Mavroudis recently landed a position at NBC as a commercial operations coordinator.
 Although he’s in a less strictly creative role, he still uses his skills as an instructional designer for his new position.
 And, the barrier he faced when applying for new roles - not having the specific experienced needed - was no longer an issue, as the job at NBC is providing that experience, and then some.
 He concluded, “Being laid off from 1-800 Flowers was a blessing.”

 As adults, we will always face roadblocks with our personal, professional and educational goals.
 Persevering as Mavroudis did, with strength, determination and as the fortunate recipient of a great deal of support put him on a path that had bumps, but resulted in something great that he had worked hard to achieve.